 One of my most popular recipes on the blog is the Paleo Cauliflower Chicken Casserole.
-Nearly every week its one of my top 5 popular posts!
+Nearly every week, it’s one of my top 5 popular posts!
 There really aren’t a whole lot of Paleo casseroles out there.
-Not that there aren’t a lot of awesome Paleo recipes, but generally a casserole needs a ‘binder’ to hold everything together.
+There aren’t many awesome Paleo recipes, but generally, a casserole needs a ‘binder’ to hold everything together.

-You can find a lot of cream or milk based binders, which generally are NOT healthy, because many of the cream based ingredients are processed.
-No bueno for the body.
+You can find many cream or milk-based binders, which generally are NOT healthy because many of the cream-based ingredients are processed—no Bueno for the body.

 I love to cook with spaghetti squash from time to time.
-Sometimes I’ll just sub it for pasta and make big spaghetti squash and shrimp bowls.
+Sometimes I’ll sub it for pasta and make big pesto spaghetti squash with shrimp bowls.

-Spaghetti squash is great on its own, but it makes the perfect binder for casseroles, like this new Paleo casserole I cooked up last week!
+Spaghetti squash is great on its own, but it makes the perfect binder for casseroles, like this new paleo spaghetti squash recipe I cooked up last week!

 - 1 spaghetti squash